 Cruise are designated herring or zooplankton according to their primary sampling goal (Table 1 in QA-QC section).
 Herring cruises will be funded on a separate project (Thorne PI).
 There will be two juvenile herring sampling cruises per calendar year, one in March and one October.
 Two zooplankton cruises per calendar year will be funded by this project, one in May and one in August.
-There will also be two zooplankton cruises funded as part of the fine scale study (Crawford PI) in May and August.
-The PI's will be coordinating these two cruises each month as they will be participating in both.
 Which bays will be sampled first, second and so forth will be weather determined.
 This is an absolute requirement based on the PI's more than 25 years of aquatic research in Alaska.
 The weather is the limiting factor!
-Additionally, the PI will participate in the LTOP cruises funded by NPRB (Hopcroft PI).
-K. Coyle will be leading zooplankton sampling on these cruises.
-The PI has worked with Coyle for over a decade on MOCNESS sampling, which will be used to obtain zooplankton on this project as described by Kline (submitted).
 Table 1 also lists existing cruise funded by NOAA and the time course to early 2009.